 Population growth dynamics for many species are recognized to be influenced by stage- or size-specific growth and mortality rates (e.g., predation; Werner and Gilliam 1984, De Roos et al. 2003, Craig et al. 2006).
 Forty years ago in their review paper, Werner and Gilliam (1984) wrote about the importance of using size-indexed demographic models because a) size is a key feature affecting vital rates, and b) growth rates drive the relationship between size and age:

-“A size-indexed demography,… includes three vital rates: size-specific mortality and fecundity rates, plus individual growth rates.
+“A size-indexed demography… includes three vital rates: size-specific mortality and fecundity rates, plus individual growth rates.
 The explicit inclusion of individual growth rates is a natural mathematical consequence of indexing by size rather than by age.
 If we can determine how these vital rates scale with body size, these relationships can be used as basic sub-models for the parameters of a size-based demography.
 A size-based demography, in turn, would permit us to explore the population-dynamic consequences of various types of interactions.” (pp 401-402)

 For many species, juvenile growth determines the amount of time an individual spends in a vulnerable size class, such that fast growth can be a type of defense against stage-specific juvenile predators (Werner and Gilliam 1984, Davidson et al. 2021).

-Historical research on size-structured interactions focused on theoretical and empirical treatments of density-dependent growth rates, competition, ontogenetic habitat switching, population size-structure, and juvenile bottlenecks (e.g., fish: Werner and Gilliam 1984, De Roos et al. 2003), while recent work has focused on how individual growth rates influence cohort survival in size-structured populations (Craig et al. 2006, McCoy et al. 2011, Schmera et al. 2015, Brannelly et al. 2019).
-There has been less done about the specific growth and mortality conditions that determine population dynamics (growth or decline); and to our knowledge, explicit theoretical predictions, whether general or specific, are lacking.
-Of the two theoretical studies that have explored theoretical predictions for growth-mediated effects on prey in size-structured populations, Rice et al. (1993) examined how variation in growth rates influenced the numbers and proportions of surviving juveniles while Pepi et al. (2023) focused on changes in equilibrium densities of predator and prey due to asymmetrical thermal responses to variation in temperature.
+Research on size-structured interactions traditionally focused on theoretical and empirical treatments of density-dependent growth rates, competition, ontogenetic habitat switching, population size-structure, and juvenile bottlenecks (e.g., fish: Werner and Gilliam 1984, De Roos et al. 2003), while recent work has focused on how individual growth rates influence cohort survival in size-structured populations (Craig et al. 2006, McCoy et al. 2011, Schmera et al. 2015, Brannelly et al. 2019).
+There has been less focus on the specific growth and mortality conditions that determine population dynamics (growth or decline) in the field; and to our knowledge, explicit theoretical predictions, whether general or specific, are lacking.
+Of the two known theoretical studies that have explored predictions for growth-mediated effects on prey in size-structured populations, Rice et al. (1993) examined how variation in growth rates influenced the numbers and proportions of surviving juveniles while Pepi et al. (2023) focused on changes in equilibrium densities of predator and prey due to asymmetrical thermal responses to variation in temperature.
 Neither study explored population-dynamic consequences of the interaction between juvenile mortality and growth.

 Size-indexed demographic models that track size at age, combine growth (i.e., developmental) rates and survival to make population growth projections and identify sensitive stages/ages, could be used to identify the demographic parameter space making population growth negative, zero, or positive.
 One way to describe the parameter space would be the use of zero-population growth isoclines.
 Zero-population growth isoclines have typically been used by theoreticians to predict population dynamics and coexistence outcomes for interacting species with variable population parameters, resources, and environmental variation (MacArthur and Levins 1964, Vance 1985), but zero-growth isoclines can also be derived from demographic population models to identify parameter combinations producing zero population growth.
 To our knowledge this has not been done, but isoclines from demographic models that include growth rates could offer quantitative maps for interpreting the combinatorial effects of juvenile survival and individual growth on population growth.
 Field-measured parameters could then be compared to the isocline to identify natural spatial or temporal variation in factors influencing recruitment or population growth.